Cave Creek Museum: Home and Garden Tour

 The event co-chairs, Sharon McGuire and Darlene Southern, had specific criteria in mind when choosing the four homes.
 While physical factors like architecture, interior and exterior design and landscaping are important, the homeowners’ personal stories relating to how they live in each home were also considered.

 One of the homes that met the wow factor is Casa De Rusty, owned by Steve and Ramona Hamline.
 As one of the original five homes built in Carefree, this historical home was originally designed by renowned Carefree architect Gerry Jones.
 Jones has designed more than 300 mountain residences in Arizona, and many are among the most sought after luxury custom homes in the state.
+They are able to design the homes to the exact design of their clients!
+I know one of the first things I would do is inquire about a Crestron Audio Video Installer that can add some awesome Smart Home features around the house.

 The original house owners retired to Arizona from the East Coast and after purchasing a large lot with fabulous views, they worked with their designer and started construction in 1961.
 The second owner purchased the house in 2005 from the original homeowner’s family and started a lengthy renovation.
 He and his architect, Scott Hildebrand, who was also a steel sculptor and fabricator, had the vision to create a different and very special piece of architecture.
 In 2006, the home renovation started and they clad the exterior with steel that eventually rusted.